Refine by MP, party, committee, province, or result type.

 Fiona Macrae

 Veterans Affairs committee No, you wouldn't.
 We have an excellent state-funded compensation system in New Zealand.
-If you have an accident in uniform and you are not in a deployed situation, you are covered by excellent compensation, which has an earnings-related compensation component as well as injury as
+If you have an accident in uniform and you are not in a deployed situation, you are covered by excellent compensation, which has an earnings-related compensation component as well as injury assistance.

 June 17th, 2008Committee meeting